-The implementation group will publish its mapping of the "Show Hows" to the 2015 Curriculum's learning outcomes and will also publish guidance for applicants and assessors as to how they are to be assessed.
+UKPHR published its mapping of the "Show Hows" to the 2015 Curriculum's learning outcomes and published guidance for applicants as to how they are to be assessed.
 This is kept under review by UKPHR.

-UKPHR's Specialist registration by portfolio assessment route is said to be an equivalent process to the CESR route operated by the General Medical Council, how is this being achieved?
+10. UKPHR's Specialist registration by portfolio assessment route is said to be an equivalent process to the CESR route operated by the General Medical Council, how is this being achieved?